thomaskioko/blog/content/posts/kotlin-inject-anvil-integration.md

 e: [ksp] as it is already provided
 ```

- This is expected and you can track down the duplicate provide method and delete it.
+This is expected; you can track down the duplicate provide method and delete it.

 ## Conclusion
-With this in place we have now gotten rid of manual bindings, replacing that with `@ContributesTo` and `@ContributesBinding`.
-We also deleted our god component class and in turn getting rid a lot of boilerplate thanks to anvil.
+With this in place, we have now gotten rid of manual bindings, replacing them with `@ContributesTo` and `@ContributesBinding`.
+We also deleted our god component class and got rid of a lot of boilerplate, thanks to Anvil.

 [@Ralf](https://x.com/vRallev) and all the contributors have done a fantastic job with [kotlin-inject-anvil](https://github.com/amzn/kotlin-inject-anvil).
 The integration was smooth.
 I'm looking forward to how these libraries evolve.
 (Maybe it should be renamed to KiAnvil.
 Get it?
 You know, like Keanu, because of how lethal it feels?
 No? 😂 Don't worry, I will see myself out.)

-Thanks [@Ralf](https://x.com/vRallev) for reviewing the article.
+Thanks, [@Ralf](https://x.com/vRallev) for reviewing the article.
 Until we meet again, folks.
 Happy coding! ✌️

 ### References